BrianxTu/Streamerbot-Commands/README.md

-# StreamerBot Multi‑Platform Command Pack
+# StreamerBot Multi‑Platform Commands and Features
 A unified, C#‑powered command system designed to simplify your streaming setup and eliminate the need for multiple bots.

 ## Summary